CS-ACS/my-computer-TaimShlewet/mycomputer.md

 #### *CPU*
 ![alt text](https://github.com/TaimShlewet/IMAGES-/blob/main/51ZMybQM3cL._AC_SS450_.png)

 **My computer starts to heat up and slow down when I play games on my laptop.
 I think this is because of the CPU, the CPU processes data and the output of games slower than the latest laptop with a better CPU, mine is only 1.6hz while there are many higher ones today.
-So games I've dowloaded on my laptop will be slow and get my laptop to heat up if the game is too big and has a lot of data.**
+So games I've dowloaded on my laptop will be slow and get my laptop to heat up if the game is too big and has a lot of data.
+So if I had a laptop with a higher CPU, such as a gaming laptop or pc which are specifically built for games I would be able to play comfortably because of the high CPU they have.**
 #### *Wi-Fi*
 ![alt text](https://github.com/TaimShlewet/IMAGES-/blob/main/2cd43b_7ac9dc5f94454be99cfeeff262bc0dd2_mv2.png)